 Skip to content

-The operator provides special handling for OCSF events.
-If it detects that the input event in OCSF, it will automatically map timestamp and severity fields to the corresponding SentinelOne Data Lake fields.
+Use the to_sentinelone_data_lake operator to send structured security events to the Data Lake.
+The operator provides special handling for OCSF events—if it detects that the input event is OCSF, it will automatically map timestamp and severity fields to the corresponding SentinelOne Data Lake fields.

 subscribe "suricata"